joaop06/JCoder/backend/src/technologies/README.md

 - All write operations require Admin role
 - Profile images are automatically deleted on technology soft delete
 - Cache is automatically invalidated on create/update/delete operations
-- Display order defaults to 999 if not specified (appears last)
+- Display order defaults to 1 if not specified
 - Technologies can be restored after soft delete using the service's `restore()` method

 ## Dependencies